Attorney for Northwestern Mutual Disability Claims

 Mr. Ortiz prefers to accept cases immediately after the initial denial letter by insurance companies like Northwester.
 He and his staff help prepare and file the claimant’s internal appeal in order to maximize the chances that the LTD claim will be approved or reinstated.
 Where appropriate, Mr. Ortiz will file a lawsuit against the insurance company with the goal of either obtaining a favorable settlement or prevailing on the merits and having the claimant put back on claim.

 The Ortiz Law Firm has assisted numerous doctors, lawyers, and other business owners throughout the nation at all stages of their claims for disability benefits with insurance companies.
-Contact the Ortiz Law Firm at any stage of your claim at 850-308-7833 to discuss how we may be able to assist you recover disability benefits.
+Contact the Ortiz Law Firm at any stage of your claim at 850-308-7833 to discuss how we may be able to assist you in recovering disability benefits.